CES (trade show): 2022

-Due to increased COVID-19 Omicron variant infections, many companies such as Intel, Lenovo, TikTok, T-Mobile, Amazon, Google, and Meta switched to a virtual-only appearance.
+Due to increased SARS-CoV-2 Omicron variant infection counts reported, many companies such as Intel, Lenovo, TikTok, T-Mobile, Amazon, Google, and Meta switched to a virtual-only appearance.
 As of December 25, 2021, 42 exhibitors had canceled, which is approximately 7% of the total exhibit floor.
 Additionally, many major tech publications such as The Verge, CNET, Engadget, Gizmodo, TechCrunch, TechRadar and Tom's Guide as well as many tech YouTube channels only reported on the show remotely.

-General Motors CEO Barra said the company would participate in a digital only format, and that her keynote speech to debut the electric version of the Chevrolet Silverado EV would be delivered remotely.
+General Motors CEO Barra said the company would participate in a digital-only format, and that her keynote speech to debut the electric version of the Chevrolet Silverado EV would be delivered remotely.

 Samsung Electronics introduced Bespoke Home, a consumer-tailored home appliance.
-It also unveiled a micro-LED TV and QD-OLED panels.
+The company also unveiled a micro-LED TV and QD-OLED panels.
 Benz announced the new electric concept car EQXX.
-Hyundai Motor Group unveiled a meta-mobility vision that combines robotics and metaverse.
-It also unveiled personal mobility, L7, Spot, and MobED.
+Hyundai Motor Group unveiled a meta-mobility vision which combines robotics and metaverse.
+They also unveiled personal mobility, L7, Spot, and MobED.
 BMW unveiled an iX flow that uses electronic ink to change the color of the vehicle's exterior.
-VinFast a member of Vingroup from Vietnam also introduced their electric sub VF 5, VF 6, VF 7, VF 8 and VF 9.
+VinFast (a member of Vingroup from Vietnam) also introduced their electric sub VF 5, VF 6, VF 7, VF 8 and VF 9.
+Ossia, Inc showcased the Cota Power Table, which leverages a wireless power invention created and patented by Hatem Zeine; Cota which received the 2022 CES Innovation Award in the Mobile Devices and Accessories category.

 2023

-CES 2023 was held from January 5 to 8 attracting 115,000 attendees.
+CES 2023 was held from January 5 to 8, attracting 115,000 attendees.